vaibhavantil2/mopub-android-sdk/README.md

 Thanks for taking a look at MoPub!
 We take pride in having an easy-to-use, flexible monetization solution that works across multiple platforms.

-**MoPub has found a bug regarding failover urls such that using 5.13.0 is not recommended.
-Stay tuned for 5.13.1.**

 Sign up for an account at [http://app.mopub.com/](http://app.mopub.com/).

 ## Need Help?